pallets/flask/docs/security.rst

 Because it is a syntax error in JavaScript to have an object literal (``{...}``) toplevel an attacker could not just do a request to an external URL with the script tag to load up the data.
-So what Flask does is only allowing objects as toplevel elements when using :func:`~flask.jsonify`.
+So what Flask does is to only allow objects as toplevel elements when using :func:`~flask.jsonify`.
 Make sure to do the same when using an ordinary JSON generate function.